eclipse/kapua/deployment/commons/sso/keycloak/README.md

 ## About the Keycloak version

 **WARNING**:
-Using Keycloak 7.0.0, since version 7.0.1 does not seem to work properly on OpenShift, even if it has been tested successfully with Docker compose (thus without Openshift) also with version 9.0.0.
+The Dockerfile is using Keycloak 7.0.0, since version 7.0.1 does not seem to work properly on OpenShift.
-As for Docker, tests with version 9.0.2 were not successful, since the OpenID Connect logout is not working correctly, and redirects to a Keycloak page stating “Session not active”, without performing actual logout.
-For more information see [here](https://keycloak.discourse.group/t/openid-connect-logout-endpoint-results-in-session-not-active-in-keycloak-9-0-2/)
+However, if Keycloak is expected to run only in Docker, also newer versions can be used (e.g. 10.0.1).